jcrobak/parquet-python/README.rst

 Todos
 =====

--  Support the deprecated bitpacking
+-  Support for arrays and maps.
--  Fix handling of repetition-levels and definition-levels
+-  Full support of repetition-levels and definition-levels.
+Some simple cases work, but most complex cases do not.
--  Tests for nested schemas, null data
 -  Support reading of data from HDFS via snakebite and/or webhdfs.
 -  Implement writing
--  performance evaluation and optimization (i.e. how does it compare to the c++, java implementations)

 Contributing
 ============